DanielMunger/.net_GummiBearKingdom/src/GummiBearKingdom/README.md

 ## Description

 _{This app is an example of a simple .net web app.
-It implements basic CRUD functionality with local database communication.}_
+It implements basic CRUD functionality with local database communication.
+The style was inspired by this website: http://www.candywarehouse.com/candy-type/gummy-and-jelly-candy/gummi-bears/}_

 ## Setup/Installation Requirements